labsyspharm/minerva-dataverse-upload/README.md

 ## Harvard Dataverse Directory Structure

+This repository references stories uploaded to the [Harvard Dataverse](https://dataverse.harvard.edu/).
+Due to the scale of many separate JPEG/PNG files in a minerva story, we have combined the JPEG/PNG files into additonal ZIP archives for easier management within the Dataverse.
+Each complete story referenced in this repository can be extracted from the dataverse as follows:

 1. First, expand the `dataverse_files.zip` archive.
 2. Then, move or copy `STORY-NAME.zip` to `STORY-NAME`.
 3. Finally, expand the `STORY-NAME.zip` archive.